stelzch/zotero.koplugin/DEVELOPER.md

 - [x] Offline collection functionality is currently disabled
 	- Plan: use 'sync' column in collections table
 	[x] use synced column in collections table
-	[x] change routines that select offline collections to update sync column
+	[x] change routines that select offline collections to update 'synced' column

 	Re-enabled 04/11/24

-- [] Opening non-pdf files currently leads to a crash if there are annotations as the page size routines do not work
+- [x] Opening non-pdf files currently leads to a crash if there are annotations as the page size routines do not work

+	Fixed

 - [x] Annotation sync to Zotero is currently disabled

 	Re-enabled.
 08/11/24
-	Working, but the Christoph's and my annotation system are still separate.
+	Working, but Christoph's and my annotation system are still separate.
 Needs tidying

 - [x] Re-sync library function currently not working:
 	- 'collections' table is empty after re-sync for some reason.
 [I think this was bug in my code]